Asymptotic Properties of Multi-Treatment Covariate Adaptive Randomization Procedures for Balancing Observed and Unobserved Covariates: Test for Treatment Effect with Heteroscedasticity Models

 The test will depend on the real model and working model. \cite{Shao2010}, \cite{Ma2015}, \cite{Ma2020} etc consider the test of \eqref{htest} basing on the following underlying linear model:

 and the observed data $(Y_i,T_i,\bm X_{i,obs})$, $i=1,\ldots,n$, where all covariates $X_{i,1},\ldots,X_{i,p+q}$ are assumed to be independent with zero means.
 The working model for analysis is

-It is shown that the test for \eqref{htest} basing the least square method is valid under a large class of CAR procedures but is usually conservative.
+It is shown that the test for \eqref{htest} basing the least square method is valid under a large class of CAR procedures but is usually conservative. \cite{LiuHu2023} considers the linear heteroscedasticity model

+with unobserved $z_{i,1}$, $z_{i,2}$, and obtains the theory on the test under a CAR procedure after discretization.
 In this paper, we still consider the working model \eqref{eq:working}.
 But the real model is a general heteroscedasticity model as follows in which $X_{i,1},\ldots, X_{i,p+q}$ are not necessarily to be independent and have not necessarily zero means:

 where \begin{enumerate} \item[(L1)] $(\bm X_i,\ \epsilon_{i,0}^{(n)},\epsilon_{i,1}^{(n)})$, $i=1,\ldots, n$, are independent and identically distributed with $\Ex[\epsilon_{i,a}^{(n)}]=0$, $\Ex[(\epsilon_{i,a}^{(n)}-\epsilon_{i,a})^2]\to 0$ as $n\to \infty$, $a=0,1$, and $(\bm X_i,\ \epsilon_{i,0},\epsilon_{i,1})$, $i=1,2,\ldots$ are independent and identically distributed as $(\bm X, \epsilon_0,\epsilon_1)$, $\Ex[|m_a(\bm X)|^{2}]<\infty$, $\Ex[\epsilon_a^2]<\infty$, $a=0,1$, \item[(L2)] $\bm X_{i,obs}$ has a non-singular variance-covariance matrix $\Var(\bm X_{obs})$ if $p\ne 0$, \item[(L3)] $\Ex[\epsilon_{i,a}|\bm X_i]=0$, $a=0,1$ and $\Ex[m_1(\bm X)-m_0(\bm X)]= 0$. \end{enumerate} Here, the assumption (L3) is used to make the parameter $\mu_1-\mu_0=\Ex[Y(1)]-\Ex[Y(0)]$ to be identifiable.
 We assume that the model parameters $\mu_a$ and errors $\epsilon_{i, a}^{(n)}$, $a=0,1$, can be dependent on $n$ so that the model includes the case under the local alternative hypothesis.